Healthy Homes Assessment Naenae

 Naenae Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required throughout Naenae and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory in all Naenae and New Zealand rental houses where it is reasonably practicable to install.

-• All boarder households (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes